 Mine per 1/2 cup serving which is a hefty serving:

 125.2 calories, 7 g fat, 5.6 g protein, 11.3 carbs

 460 calories, 43 g fat!!, 9 carbs, 8 grams protein

 Wow, what a difference!
 Hey, so it has a hair less carbs, but who cares when all of my ingredients are quality ingredients and not heavy on the heart.
 Nothing wrong with indulging occasionally, but you could eat my alfredo sauce weekly with much less guilt.

-Dig in!
-You are going to want to pin this Vegan Garlic Alfredo Sauce.
+Hope you all love this Vegan Garlic Alfredo Sauce.
 In fact, make it and tag me in the photo on Instagram @thevegan 8 and please also use hashtag #thevegan8, so I can keep all my tag notifications in one place, otherwise I can miss the notifications.
 Thank you, it makes my day when you share!